A mid-priced seafood that 4% heavier than the average seafood meal and ranks in the 48th percentile for protein.

 Dollop basil aioli in center of each plate.
 Divide couscous, carrots, and barramundi between plates in separate sections around aioli.
 Serve.

-HelloFresh is the most popular meal kit in the US, offering 90+ recipes per week across Classic, Family, Veggie, Fit & Wholesome, and Quick & Easy plans.
+With 90+ recipes each week across Classic, Family, Veggie, Fit & Wholesome, and Quick & Easy plans, HelloFresh is the most widely used meal kit in the US.

 Have you made Seared Barramundi with Lemony Couscous?
 Share your honest take on taste, portion size, cooking difficulty, and overall value.
 Your review helps other meal kit subscribers make better choices.